All Episodes

 Time Text

-Hi, welcome back, folks.
+Hi, welcome back folks.

-Nice to have you with us, Rush Limbaugh and the EIB network and the Limbaugh Institute for the con advanced conservative studies, the largest free education institution institution known to exist in the free or oppressed worlds.
+Rush Limbaugh and the EIB network and the Limbaugh Institute for Advanced Conservative Studies, the largest free education institution known to exist in the free or oppressed worlds.

-There are no grades, there are no graduates, there are no degrees.
+There are no degrees.

 The learning never stops.

-Here's the phone number if you want to be on the program 800 282-2882, and the email address is rush at EIBNet.com.
+Here's the phone number if you want to be on the program, 800-282-2882.

-Uh and Glover's all excited about it.
+And Glover's all excited about it.

 Two stories here about Danny Glover in the news.

-The Brick Girl is a Seneca, South Carolina native.
+The Brick Girl is a Seneca South Carolina native.

-We'll be joined by Glover as the two speak to the Florence County Democrat Party from 1130 a.m. to 1 p.m. tomorrow.
+We'll be joined by Glover as the two speak to the Florence County Democrat Party from 11.30 a.m. to 1 p.m. tomorrow.

 They'll take a walking tour of Bishopville, South Carolina, along with a couple of state representatives.

-And he thinks this is a good idea in South Carolina.
+And he thinks this is a good idea in South Carolina?

 Wow.

-And then this from uh about Glover himself.
+And then this from about Glover himself.

-I'm not sure what the website here is, but Venezuelan filmmakers have uh written a letter to Danny Glover asking he reconsider using Venezuela's funds for his movie.
+I'm not sure what the website here is, but Venezuelan filmmakers have written a letter to Danny Glover asking he reconsider using Venezuela's funds for his movie.

 With all due respect, we feel you're taking part in an unethical venture, the letter reads.